Phrasal Verb – Fill up.

-- Meaning – To make something completely full – or to become completely full.
+Meaning – To make something completely full – or to become completely full.
 To fill.
-This phrasal verb is frequently used when referring to filling the fuel tank of a vehicle.
+The phrasal verb fill up is frequently used when referring to filling the fuel tank of a vehicle.

 - “We need to fill up before we reach the motorway.”